TzeC94/MirrorUnityFPS/README.md

-Warning: Screenshot below is outdated, haven't got time to update it

 # Mirror Networking with Unity FPS Starter Assets
 Mirror Server Client Authority networking with Unity FPS Starter Assets with modification